NCAR/piwrf-teachingbox/pages/boxes/box2.md

 **Overview**

-The objective of the lesson is to introduce students to weather forecasting and model simulation using the wrf model.
-Learners will make weather forecasts by running the Weather Research and Forecasting (WRF) model on a Raspberry Pi and use their outputs to answer a question that is of interest to them.
+The objective of the lesson is to introduce students to weather forecasting and model simulation using the WRF model.
+Learners will make weather forecasts by running the Weather Research and Forecasting (WRF) model on a Raspberry Pi, and use their outputs to answer a question that is of interest to them.
 At the end of the lesson, learners will be able to:

 1.  use weather datasets and the WRF model to answer real world questions.